-Bob Willis, who turns 70 on May 30, was one of England’s greatest fast bowlers.
+Bob Willis was one of England’s greatest fast bowlers.
 But his success came only after several years of battles with injury, as Wisden recorded in naming him a Cricketer of the Year in 1978.

 If Geoff Boycott’s timely return made all the difference to the batting, the new-ball fire power of Bob Willis, which yielded 27 wickets, was of special significance in England’s high summer of success.
 No England bowler of authentic speed can boast a comparable record in a home series against Australia – indeed only Jim Laker (46) and Alec Bedser (39) of different styles have done better – and, fittingly, in the final euphoric moments at Headingley when the Ashes were recaptured Willis took his 100th Test wicket.